 With its combination of dense fog, strong tidal shifts, and dangerous rocks just below the water level, the narrow entrance the San Francisco bay created the perfect conditions for shipwrecks.

 From the city’s Gold Rush days to the turn of the last century, the vibrant economy of San Francisco was fueled by international shipping, and the treacherous waters of the shipping channel between Land’s End and the Marin Headlands claimed over 300 ships.

-Although hundreds of ships sank and many of them are still at the bottom of the channel, three are currently visible from Land’s End: the Ohioan, Lyman Stewart, and Frank Buck.
+Although hundreds of ships sank and many of them are still at the bottom of the channel, three are currently visible from Land’s End: the Ohioan, the Lyman Stewart, and the Frank Buck.

-The SS Ohioan, a American-Hawaiian Steamship Company cargo boat turned WWI Navy ship, ran aground in the early morning of October 8th, 1936 near Seal Rock.
+The SS Ohioan, an American-Hawaiian Steamship Company cargo boat turned Navy ship during World War I, ran aground in the early morning of October 8, 1936, near Seal Rock.
 As the dense fog cleared, the Coast Guard worked to rescue the harbor pilot but the crew stayed, hoping that high tide would free the ship.
-Over the next few days a crowd gathered to watch as every idea was put in motion to salvage the ship, but none were successful.
+Over the next few days, a crowd gathered to watch as every idea was put in motion to salvage the ship, but none were successful.

 The Lyman Stewart and the Frank Buck were tankers built in the same shipyard and wrecked in the same channel.
-Lyman Stewart ran aground in 1922, and Frank Buck joined her there in 1937.
-Both wrecks were partially demolished with dynamite in 1938 but their engines are still visible at low tide.
+The former ran aground in 1922, and the latter joined her there in 1937.
+Both wrecks were partially demolished with dynamite in 1938, but their engines are still visible at low tide.